jkboyce/hawkeye/README.md

 ### Tracking details
 The key challenge in this project was to build an object tracker that doesn't rely on chroma keying, object tagging, or any special recording equipment.
-The goal was to be able to track thrown objects in ordinary video footage, captured with ordinary cameras, under a variety of recording conditions.
+The goal was to be able to track thrown objects in ordinary video footage, captured with ordinary cameras, under a variety of conditions.

-The general problem of tracking objects in unconstrained video footage is quite difficult, and state of the art algorithms often give many false positives and false negatives, identifying objects that don't exist and missing (or losing) ones that do.
-What makes this problem more tractable is the degree of predictability in a thrown object's
-path: If we have many observations that together fit well to a parabolic trajectory, then we can have a high degree of confidence those observations represent a real thrown object.
+The general problem of tracking multiple objects in unconstrained video footage is quite difficult, and state of the art algorithms typically have a total tracking accuracy (MOTA) of under 50% (see Leal-Taixé et al. 2017).
+What makes this problem more tractable is the degree of predictability in a thrown object's path: If we have many observations that together fit well to a parabolic trajectory, then we can have a high degree of confidence those observations represent a real thrown object.
 Conversely if an observation doesn't fit into any high-confidence trajectory, we can likely discard it as noise.

 At a high level our approach is:
 - Use a feature detector to identify moving objects in each frame.
 For this we use OpenCV's MOG background subtraction algorithm and simple blob detector.
-The majority of events detected at this stage are noise: Moving objects in the background, the juggler's body movement, or just camera noise.
+The majority of events detected at this stage are noise: Moving objects in the background, the juggler's body movement, or camera noise.
 - Piece together nearby (in space and time) events into preliminary parabolic tracks.
 - Optimize those parabolic tracks using the Expectation Maximization (EM) algorithm.
 This alternates between calculating weights for each event's affiliation with each arc (E step), and weighted least-squares fitting to